ImperialCollegeLondon/safedata_validator/docs/data_managers/using_safedata/publishing_datasets.md

     %}
     ```

-## Validating and publishing as an update
+## Validating and publishing an update to a dataset

 Zenodo can hold multiple versions of a dataset, allowing you to publish updates and
 corrections.
 When you create a new dataset, that dataset is assigned a record id but